-Each personality type has its own unique trigger.
+Each personality type has its unique trigger.
 The Enneagram of personality helps us identify and control unreasonable reactions to the triggers that lead to unhealthy thinking.
-Each types fear trigger eventually point the existential fear of death.
+Each type of fear trigger eventually points to the existential fear of death.

 The Abrahamic religions of Judaism, Christianity, and Islam (2) have built their membership enterprise focusing on our existential fears.
 They didn’t invent this approach to fundraising; they adopted it from the mystery religions of the Mediterranean.

-These earlier religions, from Assyria, Babylon, Egypt, and Persia, created the mythologies and superstitions around the dualistic philosophies that contain the concepts of heaven and hell.
-Western or the Abrahamic religions merely copied these doctrines when they took over these religions.
+These earlier religions, from Assyria, Babylon, Egypt, and Persia, created mythologies and superstitions around the dualistic philosophies containing heaven and hell concepts.
+Western or Abrahamic religions merely copied these doctrines when they took over these religions.
 It is the world’s first significant rebranding effort.

 They saw how effective it was to create a problem and then provide the solution for a price.
 People will die, so why not give them something more to increase their anxiety?
 Thus, the creation of hell.
 But create heaven’s solution, a beautiful afterlife (if you qualify).
 The afterlife became the all-time best-selling antidote for our existential fear.
 Selling the superstition of the afterlife preys on your insecurity and fear of death and the unknown.

 The afterlife is the ideal product because there are never any returns or customer complaints.
 It’s also a good closing tool for retaining members.
 After all, you don’t want to lose your place in heaven.
 Worse yet, you don’t want to end up in hell.